exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/introduction.md

-The Elixir `atom` type represent a fixed constant.
+The Elixir `atom` type represents a fixed constant.
 An atom's value is simply its own name.
 This gives us a type-safe way to interact with data.
 Atoms can be defined as follows:

 ```elixir
 # All atoms are preceeded with a ':' then follow with alphanumeric snake-cased characters